Katrin Lompscher

-Katrin Lompscher (born 7 April 1962) is a German civil engineer and politician who served as Senator for Urban Development and Housing in Berlin in the Senate of Governing Mayor Michael Müller from 2016 to 2020.
+Katrin Lompscher (born 7 April 1962) is a German politician who served as Senator for Urban Development and Housing in Berlin in the Senate of Governing Mayor Michael Müller from 2016 to 2020.
 A member of The Left, she previously served as Senator for Health, Environment and Consumer Protection from 2006 to 2011 in the third Senate of Governing Mayor Klaus Wowereit, and as a member of the Abgeordnetenhaus (House of Representatives) of Berlin from 2011 until her resignation in 2017.

 Life

 Born in East Berlin, German Democratic Republic, Lompscher grew up in a three child household.
 In 1981, she completed vocational training and began her career as a construction worker.
 Lompscher graduated from Bauhaus University, Weimar in 1986 with a degree in civil engineering.
 After giving birth to her son, she worked as a research assistant at the Institute of Urban Design and Architecture at the Bauakademie in Berlin.